newhuo-tech/hk-docs_rm/source/index.html.md

 | nextId       | integer   | FALSE     | First record ID in next page (only valid if exceeded page size. please refer to note 3.) |                                                              |

 Note 3:<br>
-Only when the number of items within the query window (between “startTime” and ”endTime”) exceeded the page limitation (defined by “limit”), Huobi server returns “nextId”.
+Only when the number of items within the query window (between “startTime” and ”endTime”) exceeded the page limitation (defined by “limit”), New Huo server returns “nextId”.
 Once received “nextId”, API user should –<br>
 1)	Be aware of that, some items within the query window were not returned due to the page size limitation.<br>
-2)	In order to get these items from Huobi server, adopt the “nextId” as “fromId” and submit another request, with other request parameters no change.<br>
+2)	In order to get these items from New Huo server, adopt the “nextId” as “fromId” and submit another request, with other request parameters no change.<br>
 3)	As database record ID, “nextId” and “fromId” are for recurring query purpose and the ID itself does not have any business implication.<br>